Fellows

 Cardona is a graduate of New York City public schools, where she was a 2013 recipient of the Gates Millennium Scholarship.
 Cardona holds an AB in sociology from Cornell University and an MA in education policy from Teachers College.
 As a master’s student, she specialized in data analysis and research methods and higher education policy.

 Melissa Herman is a PhD student in the education policy program at Teachers College.
-She conducts qualitative and quantitative research on the college transition and persistence of New York City public school students.
-Most recently, she was the director of Graduate NYC, a college access and completion initiative housed at the City University of New York.
+During her time at TC, she has conducted mixed methods research on policies focused on college access, enrollment and transfer, especially focused on first-generation college students.
+She has presented this work at conferences such as AERA and SREE.
+Before enrolling at TC, she was the director of Graduate NYC, a college access and completion initiative housed at the City University of New York.
 In this role, she led Graduate NYC’s flagship project, the College Completion Innovation Fund, a collaborative fund supporting innovation in college persistence and higher education.

 Prior to joining Graduate NYC, Herman was the associate director for partnership support at PENCIL, overseeing a team of partnership managers and developing the organization’s college and career readiness programming.
 During her tenure at PENCIL, she worked extensively within the New York City public school system on strategic partnership development, as well as college readiness and project-based learning programming for students.
 Prior to PENCIL, Herman worked at the International Organization For Adolescents within their youth development initiative.